syznq/Roblox/README.md

 ## ACKNOWLEDGMENT
 By accessing, downloading, or using the Software, you acknowledge that you have read, understood, and agree to be bound by these terms.
 These terms constitute a legally binding agreement between you and VEZEKK.

-**SECURITY NOTICE**: This repository is monitored.
-Unauthorized access attempts are logged and may be reported to relevant authorities.
+**SECURITY NOTICE**: Scripts are mointored, if you're caught attempting to deobfuscate and then reuploading it as your own will result in the enforcement of this.